 The historic town of Guanajuato is even listed as one of Mexico’s 34 UNESCO World Heritage Sites.
 It’s recognized as such for its architecture, mines, and deep history.
 After roaming around Guanajuato for a month, we found it to be an underrated travel destination in Mexico.

 But Guanajuato is not exactly an undiscovered destination.
-The city seems to be a hotspot for domestic tourism.
-During our visit, we noticed many Mexicans flocking here to experience Guanajuato’s many charms.
-Yet the lack of international travelers made the city feel like we stumbled across someplace special that is perhaps underappreciated on a global scale.
+The city is a hotspot for domestic tourism.
+During our visit, we noticed many Mexicans flocking here to experience all the many things to do in Guanajuato.
+Yet with the lack of international travelers around, Guanajuato gave us the impression that we stumbled across someplace special and arguably under-appreciated on a global scale.

 We found Guanajuato to be very safe and the people here proved friendly and welcoming.
 Guanajuato is a university town, so it is full of young people.
 This youthful presence lends to the city’s fun and festive atmosphere.

 Yet it’s all the fun things to do in Guanajuato that makes it such a worthwhile destination to travel to in Mexico.
 You can easily see the main sites within a few days, so we suggest staying for at least a night or two to do so.
 Yet our monthlong exploration allowed us to deeply discover all the treasures this colorful town has to offer.
-We now share that with you in this travel guide!
+We now share that with you in this travel guide highlighting what we found to be the best things to do in Guanajuato!

 Best Things To Do in Guanajuato

-1) Get Lost in the Historic Old Town
+1) Get Lost in Guanajuato’s Historic Old Town

 Getting lost in this maze may be one of the best things you can do in Guanajuato.
-We recommend ditching the map and GPS.
+We recommend ditching the map and GPS while roaming around centro.
 You’ll gain a sense of discovery as you stumble across charming surprises around each corner.

 Also, be sure to wander into Guanajuato’s elaborate network of tunnels.
 These subterranean streets were initially built as a means to divert flooding, but today they are instead used to divert traffic out of the historic city center.
 These tunnels all have sidewalks but we’d only suggest poking into the shorter ones.
 Leave the longer tunnels for the cars!